-The forfeiture of financial assurance may occur if a Market Participant's Capacity Supply Obligation is terminated by the ISO as a result of rules set forth in Market Rule 1, Section III.13.
+The forfeiture of financial assurance may occur if the ISO terminates a market participant's capacity supply obligation as a result of rules set forth in Market Rule 1, Section III.13.

-It may also occur if a Designated Forward Capacity Market Participant offering or awarded Non-Commercial Capacity in any Forward Capacity Auction is in default under the Financial Assurance Policy or the Billing Policy and does not cure such default within the Non-Commercial Capacity cure period.
+It may also occur if a designated FCM market participant offering or awarded noncommercial capacity in any FCA is in default under the financial-assurance policy or billing policy and does not cure such a default within the noncommercial capacity cure period.

 There are no associated charges.

-Commencement of allocating forfeited financial assurance is based upon the availability of the associated funds at the ISO.
-There may be lag time between the time of actual forfeiture and receipt of funds at the ISO.
+The commencement of allocating forfeited financial assurance is based on the availability of the associated funds at the ISO.
+There may be lag time between the time of actual forfeiture and the receipt of funds at the ISO.